 My questions on free will have been present in my mind to some extent or another ever since I realized some time ago the ego is ultimately an illusion.
 I reasoned the very notion of “free will” cannot truly be possible if the ego, the “self,” the “I” is an illusion to begin with.
 After all, if “I” do not truly exist, then logically speaking “I” cannot “choose” anything.
 This question of ego is absolutely crucial to our very understanding of ourselves, because virtually every facet of our lives, including our notions of “responsibility” and free will, revolve around the persistent yet illusory belief in the essential “self.”
 Seeing the self as an illusion therefore radically alters virtually every aspect of our lives we care about.
 Clearly this is no small issue.
 The ramifications are immense.
 It is the reason I spend so much time thinking about what the ego is, what makes me feel like “me,” and continually ask the question of just who is this “experiencer?”
 Is the ego a fact or an illusory construct of the mind?
 If the ego is simply the awareness of a form of energy and the limits of its form, and awareness of the limits of other forms as I have often defined it in the past, then it seems it is indeed a fact instead of only a construct of the mind.
 This definition makes the ego a “factual illusion” – factual because there are in a sense, real apparent boundaries and “limits” we perceive every day between entities, beings, etc. – and an illusion as well because no thing is permanent, essential, and unchanging, nor ultimately “separate” and “independent” of anything else since all is truly One.

-We have just explored the importance of how thoughts in particular relate to the ego, the self, and therefore our belief in “will.”
+We have just explored the importance in realizing how thoughts in particular relate to the ego, the self, and therefore our belief in “will.”
 Thoughts precede what we consider “voluntary” action, which gives rise to our feelings of “will.”
 Without thoughts there is no action.
-However, if we are not responsible for the thoughts behind our actions, how then can we also be responsible for our actions?
+However, if we are not responsible for the thoughts behind our actions, and cannot control which thoughts lead to action and which thoughts lead to inaction, how then can we also be responsible for our actions?
 We can’t be.
 As stated previously, we don’t identify our “body” and its involuntary functions like breathing and the manufacturing of red blood cells with our sense of “I” and “will.”
 That is why we don’t think “I” am making red blood cells, but rather “my body” is making red blood cells.
 However, we do think “I” thought of something – not “my brain” thought of something.
 The fact we feel this way clearly demonstrates the fact we see our body and mind as separate things – as if we have a body which runs on its own, independent of our conscious thought processes, and “houses” our separate minds with “free will” that tell our bodies “what to think” and “what to do.”
 Most people are therefore dualists at heart.
-This is what gives rise to the belief in the so-called “mind-body problem,” and with it, notions of the “immortal soul,” and is the basis for Rene Descartes’ mind-body dualism theory we will explore in more depth later on.
+This is what gives rise to the belief in the so-called “mind-body problem,” and with it, notions of the “immortal soul,” and is the basis for Rene Descartes’ mind-body dualism theory we also have explored in the past and will explore in more depth later on.
 If we did not see mind and body as separate things, then we would not see any distinction between the heart in our bodies beating involuntarily, and us voluntarily deciding to move our bodies to take a walk.

 The ego is a kind of “thief” – taking credit for thoughts and actions it cannot be responsible for, but believes it is.
 The ego takes credit and assigns blame when neither is truly warranted.
-While it appears as if there is a separation between the “voluntary” and the “involuntary,” this is ultimately an illusion.
+While it appears as if there is a separation between the “voluntary” and the “involuntary” – a distinction that on a practical, everyday level is very important for us to discern the intentions of others, this is ultimately an illusion.
 Making decisions and choices – activity we typically consider “voluntary,” is at bottom, no different than what we consider “involuntary” thoughts spontaneously arising in the mind, because all mental activity – from so-called “random thoughts,” to “consciously thinking” about a problem and making choices, are underpinned by past and ultimately unconscious influences which drive these mental activities.
 That is why there is no true demarcation line between when something is “involuntary,” and when something becomes “voluntary;” when it “becomes ours,” or when we “become responsible.”
 Thoughts and actions never “become ours,” and we never truly “become responsible,” because as stated previously, while “we” claim “ownership” of “our” thoughts, choices, and actions, they do not arise from our conscious self – from “me” first, but from prior causes which arise in the subconscious when once translated into a conscious thought become a cognition of the idea that “I” thought of something, when in truth, “I” did not think of anything.

 It is interesting to note that even while dreaming, we often feel as if we are “in control” of what we are doing in our dreams, and that we are “freely thinking” our thoughts in our dreams, when we know as a matter of fact after awakening, we are not.
 This is yet one more strong piece of evidence for the illusions of “control” and “free will.”
 We have no control of our dreams, any more than we have control of our lives in the waking state, yet in the case of both states of awareness, we often feel as if we are “in control” of what we think, feel, and do, when we are not.
 Life is indeed, but a dream.
 That is not to say life is not “real.”
 Life is indeed “real” as a dream is real, but not reality, as a dream is not reality.
 Our illusory identification with self, is therefore responsible for our equally illusory sense of “will,” of “intention,” and of course, “free-will.”
 While there is a time lapse between the arising of brain activity and a conscious thought, this time lapse is essentially imperceptible to us, making it seem as if the conscious thought – the idea “I” thought of something and the brain activity itself are one and the same, when they are not.
 This imperceptible time lapse between brain activity and conscious thought, make it impossible for us to perceive the fact we are not the author of our thoughts, but are authored by our thoughts we therefore never consciously “choose.”
 As the famous composer Gustav Mahler once said, “One does not compose, but rather one is being composed.”
 It is like the illusion of motion pictures in which we perceive a continuous motion, when it is never a continuous motion we actually perceive, but rather a series of still, separate photographs which are shown to us at a rate of speed too fast for our brains to perceive as separate pictures – hence the illusion of “motion pictures.”